Keaft/the-pathfinders-lethal-company-modpack/README.md

 #### Known issue(s):
 - On startup **EmployeeAssignments** says it's out of date, but it's not. :D
 - EXP going down.
 This occurs when you lose a value of scrap from your ship (keys, stop signs, shotguns, or any other scrap) greater than what you gain.
 This is a vanilla bug in which scrapCollectedInLevel is divided by totalScrapValueInLevel resulting in a negative value.
 Or so it seems :)
+- It seems that sometimes items go invisible.
+Still carriable and pingable, just invisible.